Dividend Stocks and the Dividend Deep Dive

-- Fair value using the Gordon Growth model
+- Fair value using the Gordon Growth mode

-The company’s stock price per share divided by their earnings per share gives us the price to earnings ratio.
+The company’s stock price per share divided by its earnings per share gives us the price to earnings ratio.

 I prefer a price to earnings ratio below 20.
-This is not always possible especially after a multi year bull market run like we have recently experienced.
-In addition, high quality dividend growth stocks typically carry a premium valuation resulting in a higher price to earnings ratio.
+This is not always possible especially after a multi-year bull market run as we have recently experienced.
+In addition, high-quality dividend growth stocks typically carry a premium valuation resulting in a higher price to earnings ratio.

 Rather than set a strict limit, I look at the trend.
 Is the price to earnings ratio consistent with past years or is it significantly higher or lower.